Ikanant/Software-Engineering-Notes/01-Languages/JavaScript/Advanced JavaScript/001_02 - Closure.md

 11:05 AM

 Closure is a mathematical concept.
 But thats not what we need to know.

-**[Definition]{.underline}:** Closure is when a function "remembers" its lexical scope even when the function is executed outside that lexical scope.
+**[Definition]:** Closure is when a function "remembers" its lexical scope even when the function is executed outside that lexical scope.

 Example: